 The Cold War and the Division of Germany

-The Berlin Wall, an iconic symbol of division and conflict, stood for over 28 years, separating East and West Berlin.
-To comprehend the events that led to its construction and eventual destruction in 1989, it is essential to understand the broader historical context of the Cold War and the division of Germany.
+The wall of division and enmity which was the Berlin Wall stood for more than 28 years effectively dividing East and West Berlin.
+In order to realize what contributes to its building and to its demolition in 1989, there is information necessary to know more about the background of the Cold War and the division of Germany.

-After World War II, Germany was divided into four zones controlled by the victorious Allies: the United States, Soviet Union, Britain, and France.
-Berlin, being the capital city, was also split into four sectors.
-Tensions between the US and USSR gradually escalated, leading to the division between East and West Germany in 1949.
+After World War II, Germany was divided into four zones controlled by the victorious Allies: the US, USSR, Great Britain, and France.
+Like any city in Germany, Berlin was split into four and was therefore also divided into sectors.
+Relations between the U.S.A and USSR gradually worsened and by 1949 the division betweeen East and West Germany.

-The formation of the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany) intensified the ideological differences between the democratic, capitalist West and the communist East, both politically and economically.
+The division of Germany into the Federal Republic of Germany ‘West’ and the German Democratic Republic the ‘East’ provided the depends politically and economically the western capitalist democracy and the eastern communism and totalitarianism.

 The Escalation of East-West Tensions